 Visions of the Sacred online gallery

-In ~2002, Bryan Watt has been selected as "one of the world's most talented photojournalists" and invited to contribute to a unique website that uses documentary photojournalism and the theme "the sacred" to raise money to feed the homeless men, women, and families who depend upon the Capuchin Soup Kitchen of Detroit for meals and Jefferson House, a residential recovery home for addicts.
-Online Gallery at www.visionsacred.org
+Bryan Watt was recognized as "one of the world's most talented photojournalists" in 2002 and was invited to contribute to a unique website.
+The website uses documentary photojournalism and the theme "the sacred" to raise funds for the Capuchin Soup Kitchen of Detroit, which provides meals to homeless individuals and families, and Jefferson House, a residential recovery home for addicts.
+You can view the online gallery at www.visionsacred.org